White Paper

 - Lower friction than heavy admin-down or proxy-heavy approaches

 In short: runtime verification lets teams delegate more safely because trust is checked against reality, not assumed.
+Attack detection makes the same host evidence useful when the problem is not agent drift, but compromised code.

 Conclusion and Call to Action